yuxiangq777/Fabflix/README.md

             ```
             shell>mvn package
             shell>cp ./target/*.war /home/ubuntu/tomcat/webapps
-            Then refresh the tomcat manager page and click on project_2
+            Then refresh the tomcat manager page and click on Fabflix
             Then you should successfully see the website.
             ```